MihailKovachev/Razon/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea or improvement to for Razon
+about: Suggest an idea or improvement for Razon.
 title: ""
 labels: enhancement
 assignees: ""
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Feature Description**

-A clear and concise description of what you want to happen.
+Provide a detailed description of what feature you want to see implemented in Razon.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Implementation Suggestion**

+Optionally, you can add here suggestions about the feature could be implemented.
+This can give contributors a starting point for bringing your feature to life and might prove very helpful.

+**Other**

+Here you can provide any other information which you think might be helpful.